 The Thousand Year Door takes this up a notch: Mario can do the same thing as the first game, and has a Yoshi partner who can also charge and pull off a multi-hit attack - but said partner has another multi-hit attack that hits ALL enemies on or near the ground.
 With enough Charge P badges, even most of the more dangerous enemies in the game can be reduced to a two-turn victory.

 If you're particularly good at keeping your Power Bounces going you can take down any enemy, bosses included, just by bouncing forever.
-The sequel capped the amount of times you could bounce.
+The sequel caps the amount of times you can bounce.

 Paper Mario: The Thousand-Year Door has a good number too, generally centered around turning Mario into a Glass Cannon.
 The craziest is the "Danger Mario" setup focused around the Power Rush badge.
 It adds two attack when Mario has 5 HP or less, it stacks, and you can buy as many as you want.
 Add in the stackable badges that make attacks sometimes miss, drop Mario's max HP to 5, and you're permanently superpowered AND nigh-untouchable.
 Works even better if you add in the Spike Shield and Ice Power badges which make Mario able to jump on enemies safely, as unlike his hammer attacks, Mario's jump attacks usually hit multiple times; Power Bounce with the Danger Mario setup equals a brutal and crushing defeat for all of your enemies.
 Finally, add a few Life Shrooms in case Mario does get hit and die, and the rest of the game becomes a breeze.
 This is alleviated somewhat by the fact that you can only drop Mario's max HP to 5 by visiting Chet Rippo, whose shop becomes accessible late in the game, but it's nonetheless useful as hell for the rest of the game, as well as the Pit of 100 Trials.

-With the Spike Shield and Jumpman badges Mario can completely eliminate all need for the hammer and get a decent attack boost on the jump which can now be used on (almost) all enemies.
-Add in one of the two or three items that allows one to hit flaming enemies, two or three Power Plus badges, and a couple of P-Up D-Downs and Mario is a killing machine that can do damage above and beyond that possible in the original game's method with just a charge or two combined with Power Jump.
-Even better, so long as Mario has about 15 HP just in case it doesn't matter how bad his defense is — The Thousand Year Door introduced a very easily exploitable ability to have one of your partners serve as an impenetrable Stone Wall.
-And one of those partners has this move called Rally Wink that will give your super killing machine Mario another turn each time it's used.
+With the Spike Shield and Jumpman badges Mario can completely eliminate all need for the hammer and get a decent attack boost on the jump, which can now be used on (almost) all enemies.
+Add in one of the two or three items that allows you to hit flaming enemies, two or three Power Plus badges, and a couple of P-Up, D-Downs, and Mario is a killing machine who can do damage above and beyond that possible in the original game's method with just a charge or two combined with Power Jump.
+Even better, so long as Mario has about 15 HP just in case, it doesn't matter how bad his defense is — The Thousand Year Door introduces a very easily exploitable ability to have one of your partners serve as an impenetrable Stone Wall.
+And one of those partners has a move called Rally Wink that will give your super killing machine Mario another turn each time it's used.

 The only problem with this is that Mario can't hit enemies on the ceiling, although there are several partners who can, and that usually knocks them off.